Frequently Asked Questions

 -

-Meeting weekly at the same time creates structure and allows us to build on what happens between sessions instead of starting over each time.
-The time between sessions gives you space to apply what we discuss in real life.
+Meeting weekly at a consistent time creates structure and allows us to build on what happens between sessions rather than starting over each time.
+The time between sessions gives you an opportunity to apply what you're learning in real life, observe the results, and bring those observations back into the next conversation.

 -

-The call is a brief conversation to understand what’s going on and determine whether this approach is a good fit.
+The introductory call is a complimentary 15-minute conversation to determine whether this work feels like a good fit.

 -

-That said, life happens, and I understand that.
+That said, life happens.
 If you need to reschedule, I ask for at least 24 hours notice when possible.

 -